 The regeneration procedure used was not optimized for each filter.
 The regeneration procedure used is probably the one recommended by the zeolite producer.
-Purifiers Cu and CuO-ZnO are declared as nonregenerable [15], and the regeneration protocol followed (see §3) is not able to desorb the purifiers, as it is not sufficent to achieve complete Cu reduction which requires temperatures in the 350°C range.
+Purifiers Cu and CuO-ZnO are declared as nonregenerable [17], and the regeneration protocol followed (see §3) is not able to desorb the purifiers, as it is not sufficient to achieve complete Cu reduction which requires temperatures in the 350° C range.
 Elements such as As and S react with the Cu and Zn constituents in the catalyst to form stable metal complexes which do not migrate or desorb off of the catalyst.
-It is important to characterize the filters (both metallic and zeolite) in order to understand their selective absorbtion and ion-exchange possibility, their lifetime (in function of the complex system at CL), and finally it is of paramount importance to set up a specific desorbtion procedure.
+It is important to characterize the filters (both metallic and zeolite) in order to understand their selective absorption and ion-exchange possibility, their lifetime (in function of the complex system at CL), and finally it is of paramount importance to set up a specific desorbtion procedure.

 The trace elements found clearly in the gas mixture are Cd, Pb, Zn.
 A lot of F, Na and Ca is also found.
 Zn could be released by zeolites, but no depletion is shown by zeolite analyses.
 Na is abundantly present in gas before filtering (probably released by the bakelite of RPCs), it decreases after the zeolite (being exchanged with Ca in the zeolite), but it stays abundant after the metallic purifiers.
 The presence of Ca in the gas mixture has implications that should be studied in more detail.
 Finally, the operation duration of R3-12 filters critically depends on the abundance of As and S. Full understanding of the CL chemistry calls for more detailed and systematic gas analyses.
+The trace elements found are likely not to have effect on the operation of RPC detectors, namely the increase of dark currents observed.
+Later studies on the correlation between dark current increase and amount of contaminants will be subject of an upcoming paper.

-In all fluxed bakelite samples we observe the presence of defects, in agreement with [7] [4].
-Defects have been characterized as crystalline, identified as NaF.
+In all fluxed bakelite samples we observe the presence of defects, in agreement with [8] [5].
+The crystalline structure of defects has been observed for the first time, as well as the identification of such a crystalline structure as NaF.
+The presence of Na can be explained as accumulation process on defect of Na normally present in the bakelite bulk in form of NaOH.

 Bakelites release elements (Ni, Cr, Cu, Zn) due to a leaching process by the gas mixture.
 These elements can be filtered, and they actually are filtered by the zeolite which keeps such elements and undergoes successful regeneration for them.
-Zeolites are damaged by HF known to be produced in the gas mix, and the depletion of SiO2 and Al2O3 measured by our analyses is a confirmation of such an effect.
-Measurements at XRD are planned to verify the zeolite structure after use.
 The bakelite samples analyzed show a depletion in some trace elements (Cu, Ni, As, Cr,Sb) after flux, with Cu and Ni possibly being adsorbed in zeolite.

 Although this study explains some effects of the complex material science phenomenology in the RPC detector at the CL gas system, most of the basic questions on the chemistry of gas and purifiers remain obscure.
-A systematic investigation is in progress at the ISR for chemical sampling of gas and purifiers, and correlation with currents behaviour in dedicated RPC detectors.
+A systematic investigation is in progress at the CL prototype setup for chemical sampling of gas and purifiers, and correlation with currents behaviour in dedicated RPC detectors.